stripe-ios/stripe-3ds2-ios-releases/README.md

-# stripe-3ds2-ios-releases
+# Stripe 3DS2 iOS SDK
-Stripe 3DS2 Library Releases
+This repository stores releases of the 3DS2 library for the [Stripe iOS SDK](https://github.com/stripe/stripe-ios).